worksome/phpinsights-app/README.md

     runs-on: ubuntu-latest
     name: Static analysis
     steps:
-      # You must check out upir repository, so we can analyse it
+      # You must check out your repository, so we can analyse it
       - name: Checkout
         uses: actions/checkout@v2
       - name: PHP Insights App